 Have you ever walked 30 minutes into a foreign country only to realize that you had somehow overlooked the immigrations checkpoint?
-Yes, it does sound a bit farfetched, but imagine my surprise and sudden discomfort that that was exactly what I had done.
+Yes, it does sound a bit farfetched, but imagine my surprise and sudden discomfort to realize that was exactly what I had done, on my way from Langkawi, Malaysia to Hat Yai, Thailand.
 And surprisingly no one stopped me.

 I actually take those border check points quite seriously and assume others do too, but in this instance perhaps my timing was just so as to be totally overlooked by anyone, even as I waved at the CCTV cameras and yelled hello a few times.

 I had thought I’d already researched which route from Langkawi to Hat Yai was the easiest and quickest after already experiencing a few odd passages that I didn’t want to duplicate.
 But here I was having yet another learning experience after an obvious miscommunication with my taxi driver.

 I was dropped, not at my intended destination, but at an unfamiliar Malaysia-Thailand border crossing and there was no one around who appeared official.
 Just a few truck drivers milling about.
 So I walked onward looking for a familiar sight.
 At the time I had thought it was a ‘secret’ local second entry to my regular Bukit Kayu Hitam/ Dannok border crossing.

 But nope, I soon realized I was an illegal alien standing in Thailand who now had to walk all the way back to Malaysia.